 - usually cost between 5p and 10p in electricity for a full charge at home

 Choosing to commute by walking or cycling once a week could save around 346kg of carbon dioxide a year.
 Reducing your car use by a quarter could save up to £379 in fuel costs a year.

 At least 150 minutes of moderately intense exercise per week helps reduce your risk of developing a number of mental and physical health conditions: Depression by 30 per cent, cardiovascular disease by 35 per cent and Type 2 diabetes by 40 per cent (source: UK Chief Medical Officer’s physical activity guidelines 2019).

-Looking for more information on active travel, ebikes and our interest-free ebike and ecargo bike loans?
+Looking for more information on active travel?
 You can find out more here.